dougeby/IntuneDocs/intune/device-fresh-start.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The **Fresh Start** device action removes any apps that are installed on a Windows 10 PC running the Creators Update.
+The **Fresh Start** device action removes any apps that are installed on a Windows 10 PC that is running the Creators Update.
 Then, it automatically updates the PC to the latest version of Windows.

 This action helps remove pre-installed (OEM) apps that are typically installed with a new PC.
 To keep the contents of the user's Home folder, and only remove apps and settings, use the `if user data is retained` setting.